adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 * Do not use the default password that came with your device or user account.
 * **Do not write your password down on a piece of paper or sticky note!** If you do why bother making a strong password?

 Now that we have some guidelines we can start working on our password.
 As mentioned above password length is very important but we also want a password with uppercase and lowercase letters, and it should have numbers and special characters such as [ &*?@#: ].
 We also want our passwords to be as random as possible.
 Random passwords consist of a string of symbols of specified length taken from some set of symbols using a random selection process in which each symbol is equally likely to be selected.
 The symbols can be individual characters from a character set (e.g., the ASCII character set), syllables designed to form pronounceable passwords, or even words from a word list (thus forming a passphrase).
 Many users choose a password that is memorable, however the easier a password is for the user to remember generally means it will be easier for an attacker to guess.
 On the other hand passwords which are difficult to remember may also reduce the security of the system because (a)  users may need to write down their password on a sticky note, which in turn will end up affixed to their desktop  or computer monitor. (b) users are more likely to re-use the same password for all of their accounts.

 One of the better ways to create a strong password is to use memory techniques.
 With mnemonic passwords users develop memorable phrases and use them to generate more or less random passwords which are nevertheless relatively easy for the user to remember.
 For instance, the first letter of each word in a memorable phrase.
 For example, if the memorable phrase was 'four red balls rolled down the hill and stopped at Jose's house', the password would be         [ frbrdthasaJh ].
 This password is easy to remember but it does not have numbers or special characters.
 Another way to make mnemonic passwords is called after-the-fact mnemonics: After the password has been established, invent a mnemonic that fits.
 It does not have to be reasonable or sensible, only memorable.
 This allows passwords to be random.
 So If you created the password [ 7paHjolT? ] a possible mnemonic would be 'seven people and Horses jump over lost trees? ' .

 Another way to create strong passwords is to combine mnemonic with phonetic pronunciation.
 Phonetic pronunciation is means how something sounds.
 Instead of writing what you see [e.g , at , and , four ] we are going to type how it sounds (e.g [ate = 8] [at = @] [and = & ] [four = 4) .
 Obviously we can't do this for every word but it is useful for some phrases .
 For example the phrase we used from earlier 'four red balls rolled down the hill and stopped at Jose's house'.
-Our new password would be [ 4rbrdth&s@Jh ].
+Our new password would be **4rbrdth&s@Jh**.
 As you can see the password now has upper and lower case letters, numbers and special characters.
 Although it is a little bit shorter than what is recommended it is still a fairly strong password and easy to remember.
 There are however other ways we can make our passwords stronger.

 We have gone over mnemonic and phonetic password and there is another great way to make strong passwords.
 This time we are we are going to combine everything we have learned and have a little fun at the same time.
 What we are going to do is make up a funny story.
 It can be anything you want it to be and it does not have to make any sense.
 Actually the less sense the story makes the better.
 We want to have a password with at least 12-14 characters, upper and lower case letters and numbers.
 Remember to use phonetic pronunciation.

-For example [ cH9`b8L^aydS| ]           '  camels Have nine backticks but ate Long carrots are yummy dogs smoke pipes  '.
+For example **cH9`b8L^aydS|** could be made into this memorable phrase. _camels Have nine backticks but ate Long carrots are yummy dogs smoke pipes_  '.
 I'm sure you are thinking "How the heck could I remember that?"
 You have to remember we all think differently.
 A password I created may be difficult for you to remember and vise versa.
 The way my mind associates things is unique.
 That story makes no sense but is easy for me to remember.
 You can also use this method to create a password over the course of a week.
 On day one create a 4-5 character "base password ", then add 2-3 characters every day until you are satisfied with the strength of the password Keep in mind once you make a memorize a strong password you can make it stronger over time.
 Every week you can add a 1 character or even 2.